Jeonghan: Public image

 Jeonghan has been noted for his popularity, especially in Japan, frequently landing in the top ten for Japanese rankings of popular celebrities and consistently placing in GP Korea's brand reputation ranking for idols.
 In 2022, Jeonghan's uploaded photos of himself in Shibuya, Tokyo on his Instagram account inspired photo spots for his fans as they queued in lines to replicate his photos.

 Personal life

 Military service

 In August 2024, Pledis Entertainment announced that Jeonghan would not participate in Seventeen's Right Here World Tour as he would be enlisting in the South Korean military by the tour's opening date in October.
-On September 12, Pledis announced that his enlistment date was set for September 26.
-He officially began his enlistment as a social worker on the announced date.
+On September 12, Pledis announced that his enlistment date was set, and he officially began his enlistment as a social worker on September 26.
+He completed his service on June 25, 2026.